Fortanix Data Security Manager Using Secret Store CSI Driver

 • <key-value pair> refers to the specific key-value pairs that match the Fortanix CSI Provider.

-3. Run the following command to use the secret as environment variable:
+3. Run the following command to use the secret as an environment variable:

 env: